Alert! It is now too late to put your mail-in ballot in the U.S. Mail. Take it to the Haverford Township Drop Box

 APPLYING to receive a ballot in the mail:

-- APPLY RIGHT NOW.
-As early as you possibly can.
-Ignore the deviously late application deadline: 7 days before each election.
-It’s a voter suppression trap.
-It takes TIME to approve your application, get your own county’s ballot in the mail to you, fill out the ballot, return the ballot, deliver the ballot to the Election Bureau by Election Day.
-If it is late, it will not get counted.
+- The deviously late application deadline, 7 days before each election, is a Republican-set voter suppression trap.
+It takes TIME to approve your application and get your own county’s ballot in the mail to you.
+It takes time for you to fill out the ballot and submit your ballot to a drop box or to the Election Bureau by Election Day.
+If you are using the U.S. Mail, your ballot must be postmarked no later than Nov.
+3. If it is late, it will not get counted.

 SUBMITTING your mail ballot: